IJSComplexMatter/cddm/doc/autoapi/cddm/sim/index.rst

                     (when dt = 1).
    :type velocity: (float,float)

+   :Yields: **coordinates** (*ndarray*) -- Coordinates 2D array for the particles.
+The second axis is the x,y coordinate.

 .. function:: brownian_particles(count=500, shape=(256, 256), particles=100, delta=1, dt=1, velocity=0.0, x0=None)

-   Creates coordinates of multiple brownian particles.
+   Coordinates generator of multiple brownian particles.

+   Builds particles randomly distributed in the computation box and performs random walk of coordinates.

    :param count: Number of steps to calculate
    :type count: int